LAURENCE OLIVIER AS THE MOOR IN 'OTHELLO' - 1965

 OTHELLO THE SPANISH MOOR

-Peter Ackroyd, author of Shakespeare – The Biography, is in no doubt about Othello’s ethnicity.
+Peter Ackroyd, author of Shakespeare – The Biography, is in no doubt about Othello’s race.
 “It is a mistake to consider Othello to be of African or West Indian origin,” he states.
 “He was of Moorish stock, olive-skinned, and Shakespeare portrays him as ‘black’ for the purposes of theatrical emphasis and symbolism.”

 Ackroyd, who sees Othello as a Spanish Moor, points out that in the period in which Shakespeare was writing the play, he was aware of much that was going on within the politics of Spain.
 There was a large community of Spanish Moors in London at the time, which the Queen wished to expel.
 He also notes that two of the plays characters, Roderigo and Iago, have Spanish names.
 Moreover, despite the contention that the play’s basic plot was based on Geraldi Cinthio’s Hundred Stories, Ackroyd also references a story about Philip II, the King of Spain, who was allegedly of a very jealous nature, and was said to have strangled his wife in bed after she had inadvertently dropped her handkerchief.
 If this tale is true, it is too close to the plot of Othello to be a coincidence.